 This Commons Library briefing paper looks at the introduction of Accountable Care Organisations (ACOs) in the NHS in England, the development of the ACO policy, and comment on its potential impact.Jump to full report >>

-An Accountable Care Organisations (ACO) is a model of healthcare organisation where a provider, or group of providers, takes responsibility for the healthcare provision of an entire population.
+An Accountable Care Organisation (ACO) is a model of healthcare provision where a provider, or group of providers, takes responsibility for the healthcare provision of an entire population.
 There is no fixed definition of an ACO, but the organisation usually receives an annual, capitated budget to deliver contractually agreed health outcomes.

 The NHS in England’s Five Year Forward View (2014) agenda focuses largely on the greater integration of healthcare providers to offer a more joined-up service for patients.
 The current Government views ACOs as a way to help deliver this.

-In July 2017, NHS England announced eight areas which would become Accountable Care Systems (precursors to ACOs).
-In August 2017, a draft ACO contract was also introduced, which will allow Clinical Commissioning Groups (CCGs) to choose to commission ACOs in their areas.
+In July 2017, NHS England announced eight areas which would become Accountable Care Systems, which although they also relate to the integration of different healthcare organisations, are different to ACOs.
+In August 2017, a draft ACO contract was also published, which will allow Clinical Commissioning Groups (CCGs) to choose to commission ACOs in their areas.
 The Government has argued that some regulatory changes will be required in order for the ACO contract to be used.

 The proposed introduction of ACOs in the NHS in England has generated some commentary as to a potential increase in private sector involvement, in part due to the model’s origin in the American healthcare system.